cassgvp/WIN-Open-Neuroimaging-Community/docs/community/accessaibility-statement.md

 - Carry out periodic accessibility checks involving WIN’s accessibility forum, WIN Access

 ## Preparation of this accessibility statement
 This statement was prepared on 22nd October 2020.
-It was last reviewed on 22nd November 2020.
+It will be reviewed again in February 2021.

 This website was last tested in October 2020.
 The test was carried out by the Wellcome Centre for Integrative Neuroimaging’s Administration Team using all pages.
 The CMS has been audited for accessibility by the suppliers (GitHub) and the Wellcome Centre for Integrative Neuroimaging Administration Team.
 A full copy of the audit results is available by request from the [Open Science Community Coordinator](https://cassgvp.github.io/WIN-Open-Neuroimaging-Community/docs/community/community-who.html#community-coordinator---cassandra-gould-van-praag-sheher)